jenpetsmit/tk_wiki/toolkit-command-line-for-beginners.md

-# Command Line for Beginners
+# Command Line Basics for Beginner Toolkit Users
 This page provides the most basic information on how to use Command Line, a resource needed to use the SRA Toolkit.

 ## Command Line Terminal